DigitalPublishingToolkit/TOD50/md/10ExperienceAndBarbarism.md

 military past they glorify.
 On the other hand, they could also destroy this monument, which is still under construction, to rebuild the one they evoke.
 However, as I write this text, another scenario seems more
-appropriate: they tried to take advantage of their kairos, the opportune moment.
+appropriate: they tried to take advantage of their *kairos*, the opportune moment.

 When I think about the rioters, I imagine them as subjects of an